cs4241-c25/final-project-obsidian-ducks/README.md

 ![homepage](public/homepage.png)

+## Using the Application
+Any user can browse the homepage of the site in our gallery of items for WPIBuys.
+To sell an item or message a seller a user must sign up to get started.
+Following signing up, you will be prompted to log in with the information previously used.
+From there, a user has access to view/edit their profile, add/edit/delete their posts, like items, and message sellers about items they are interested in buying.

 ## Technology Stack
 The application was built using Next.js, TypeScript, MongoDB, and Gleam for development and Fly for deployment.